 Log aggregation software tools capture event log files from applications and other sources within the IT infrastructure.
-Event logs are automatically computer-generated when certain types of events occur within the application.
-Event logs may also be classified according to the severity of event and the required urgency of response.
-Event logs should fall into one of the following categories:
+Event logs are automatically computer-generated when certain events occur within the application.
+Event logs may also be classified according to the severity of the event and the required urgency of response.
+Use cases for event logs should fall into one of the following categories:

 Informational log documents changes in the state of the application or changes in entities within the application.
-Information logs are useful for determining what actually happened in the application during a specified time period.
+Information logs are useful for determining what happened in the application during a specified time.
 An information log might be created when:

-Information logs focus on tasks that are completed successfully, while other log classifications are used for reporting unsuccessful operations.
+Information logs focus on completed tasks, while other log classifications for reporting unsuccessful operations.

 When the application experiences an error, it should automatically generate a log with the error categorization.
 An error means that the application is functioning incorrectly with no opportunity to recover.
-The error may be affecting users in the production environment, resulting in service interruptions and poor customer experience.
-Error logs must be addressed immediately to minimize the impact of any application error that impacts a critical service.
+The error may affect users in the production environment, resulting in service interruptions and poor customer experience metrics.
+Error logs must be addressed immediately to minimize the impact of any application error on a critical service.

-A warning log might be triggered if an application tries to do an operation and fails, but still has the opportunity to recover and deliver the service may trigger a warning log.
+An application that fails to do an operation but still has the opportunity to recover and deliver the service may trigger a warning log.

 Warnings and errors are relatively similar, so consider the following distinction:

-Warning logs are not as urgent as errors, but they should be addressed relatively quickly to avoid negatively impacting customer service.
+Warning logs are not as urgent as errors but should be addressed relatively quickly to avoid negatively impacting customer service.

-Most applications will generate a login response to the successful completion of a security event.
-This includes when a user logs on to the computer when the user logs into a database or an application when the user answers a security question or completes another form of authentication (time-based one-time password, biometric data, location, out-of-band authentication, etc.)
+Most applications will generate a login response to completing a security event.
+This includes when a user logs onto the computer, a database, an application, or when the user answers a security question or completes another form of authentication.

 In addition to the event type, each event log typically includes:

-- Instrument & Collect - The first step of log management is to start collecting logs.
+Instrument and collect - the first step of log management is collecting logs.
 IT organizations must implement log collector software tools that collect data from various parts of the software stack.
-Many devices across platforms generate logs using the Syslog message logging standard or with other applications that can write logs directly into the log aggregation tool platform.
+Many devices across platforms generate logs using the Syslog message logging standard or other applications that can write logs directly into the log aggregation tool platform.

-- Centralize & Index - Log data needs to be normalized and indexed, making it easier to analyze and fully searchable for developers and security analysts.
+Centralize and index - log data needs to be normalized and indexed, making inputs easier to analyze and fully searchable for developers and security analysts.

-- Search & Analyze - Now that the log data is organized properly in the log aggregation tool, it can be searched and analyzed to discover patterns and identify any issues that require attention from IT operators.
+Search and analyze - now that the log data is organized properly in the log aggregation tool.
+It can be searched and analyzed to discover patterns and identify any issues requiring IT operators' attention.
 Human or machine learning analysis can be used to identify patterns and anomalies.

-- Monitor & Alert - Effective log monitoring is a critical aspect of the log management process.
+Monitor and alert - effective log monitoring is critical to the log management process.
 An effective log management tool should integrate with message applications to deliver timely alerts when events occur that require a prompt response.

-- Report & Dashboard - The final component of log management, reporting and dashboarding ensure that team members across departments have the necessary levels of access and visibility into application performance data.
+Report and dashboard - the final component of log management ensures that team members across departments have the necessary levels of access and visibility into application performance data.

-Log aggregation allows IT organizations to bring together data from across public and hybrid cloud environments into a single platform where it can be searched and analyzed together.
-This process increases the visibility of cloud-based computing environments, helps security analysts respond more quickly to security threats and provides real-time insight into application performance.
+Log aggregation allows IT organizations to combine data from public and hybrid cloud environments into a centralized location where it can be searched and analyzed.
+This scalable process increases the visibility of cloud-based computing environments, helps security analysts respond more quickly to security threats, and provides real-time insight into application performance.

-Sumo Logic provides exceptional log aggregation and log parsing functionality for DevOps, with the ability to collect logs from almost any system and format and bring them together to support an end-to-end log management process.
-With our machine learning log analysis, IT organizations can turn millions of event log data points into actionable insights that support application security and performance excellence.
+Sumo Logic provides exceptional log aggregation and log parsing functionality for DevOps, with the ability to collect logs from almost any system with timestamps and format and bring them together to support an end-to-end log management process.
+With our machine learning log analysis, IT organizations can turn millions of event log data points into a visualization of actionable insights that support application security and performance excellence.

 Complete visibility for DevSecOps